Why choose Barcan+Kirby for your training contract?

-On day one, you will undertake a half-day induction where you will meet members of staff that are going to be instrumental throughout your training contract.
+On day one, you will undertake a half-day induction where you’ll meet members of staff that are going to be instrumental throughout your training contract.

 During the training contract, trainees will gain experience in four separate departments (seats).
 The duration of each seat is six months, with seat rotations taking place in March and September of each year.

-Trainees are required to complete at least three seats from the list of core seats below:
+Trainees are required to complete at least three seats from the list of core departments below:

 For the fourth seat, trainees are provided with the opportunity to request their preferred seat option from either the core seat list above or the elective seat list below (subject to availability).

 Throughout the training contract, trainees complete a weekly training record and undertake regular meetings with their trainee supervisor.
-At the end of each year, trainees meet with the Training Principal to discuss their experiences of the training programme and provide their feedback on the programme.
+At the end of each year, trainees meet with the Training Principal to discuss their experiences and provide their feedback on the programme.